VPN

 Get 83% Discount

 Surfshark isn't just one of the quickest and most affordable VPNs on the market, it's also one of the safest.
-The service's Privacy Policy is solid, they regularly submit to independent security audits, and we were unable to identify any leaks during our assessment.
+The service's Privacy Policy is solid, they regularly submit to independent security audits, and we were unable to identify any leaks during testing.
 Rounding things out, we aren't aware of any scandals or issues in the company's corporate history.

 Review